zammad/zammad-admin-documentation/channels/email/settings.rst

    number is present in the subject.

    Subject & References
-      Checks subject (ticket hook & number) and message IDs of emails.
-If one of them matches with existing ones, an email is considered as a follow-up.
+      Checks subject and message IDs of emails and searches for initial ticket articles with the same subject and message ID.
+When both are matching, it is considered as a follow-up.

    References
-      This can be used as an alternative to "Subject & References" if you don't want to have the subject of the email checked but only message IDs.
+      It only checks if a message ID from email matches an existing article.

    Attachment
       Additionally checks attachments of emails.
 Useful if you often get